-- Complete Care Team aim to provide the best possible service to its clients, their family and carers.
-To achieve this, we value any feedback about our how we can continue to improve our services to our clients.
+- Complete Care Team (CCT) aim to provide the best possible service to its clients, their family and significant others.
+To achieve this, we value any feedback about how we can continue to improve our services to our clients.

-- All Complete Care clients, their family and carers are able to raise and have resolved any complaints in a safe environment without fear of retribution.
+- All Complete Care Team’s clients, their family and significant others are able to raise and have resolved any complaints in a safe environment without fear of retribution.

-- Complete Care Team is committed to addressing clients’ issues and concerns to continually improve CCT’s service delivery.
+- Complete Care Team are committed to addressing clients’ issues and concerns to continually improve CCT’s service delivery.

 - Clients will be encouraged to give feed back to our service regarding any positive or negative points they wish to express.
-These could be concerns about a staff member or concerns about our Directors or our administrative processes.
+These could be concerns about Management, any staff member or our administrative processes.

-- CCT will address any complaints so that clients and their families and carers feel that their concerns are resolved.
+- CCT will address any complaints so that clients and their families and significant feel that their concerns are resolved.

 - A complaint is an expression of concern, dissatisfaction or frustration with the quality of the service delivery, a policy or procedure or the conduct of a staff member.

 1. All clients will be informed by CCT RN Service Co-ordinator, RN Assessor or Senior Staff member at the first meeting with CCT of their rights, in particular their right to offer an opinion, provide feedback, express concern, or make a complaint.
 Clients will receive a copy of this policy in the Client Information Pack.

 2. Clients are encouraged to offer an opinion, provide feedback, express concern, or make a complaint about any aspect of CCT service delivery.
-If a client does not feel comfortable to do this they can ask a family member, their carer, an advocate or any person they feel comfortable with to provide their feedback or express their concerns.
+If a client does not feel comfortable to do this they can ask a family member, significant other, an advocate or any person they feel comfortable with to provide their feedback or express their concerns.

 3. In the first instance, the client or advocate will if possible, speak to the staff member that the feedback or concern is about.
 If staff cannot address the concern or the client or their advocate is not comfortable to do that, the client or advocate is encouraged to contact the CEO/Director or any person with the organisation they feel safe and comfortable discussing their concerns with.

 4. All complaints will be acknowledged verbally within 2 hours of receipt by CCT CEO/ Director or nominated person.

-5. The Director will address the concerns raised promptly and fairly and in the best interests of the client, keeping the client informed until the matter is resolved.
-The Director will document progress.
+5. The CEO/ Director or nominated person will address the concerns raised promptly and fairly and in the best interests of the client, keeping the client informed until the matter is resolved.
+The CEO/ Director or nominated person will document progress.

-7. A complaint can be made using CCT Complaints/Dispute Form, in a letter, email, over the phone, or in person at a location nominated by the client or advocate, an interpreter will be arranged if necessary.
+8. A complaint can be made using CCT Complaints/Dispute Form, in a letter, e-mail, over the phone, or in person at a location nominated by the client or advocate, an interpreter will be arranged if necessary.

-8. If a complaint is of simple matter, then it may be resolved immediately with a phone call from the CEO/ Director or as directed to Administration Staff and a response and the outcome determined within a couple of days.
+9. If a complaint is of simple matter, then it may be resolved immediately with a phone call from the CEO/ Director or as directed to Administration Staff and a response and the outcome determined within a couple of days.

-9. If the complaint is of a systemic matter or of a serious breach of policy it may take longer to investigate and resolve.
+10. If the complaint is of a systemic matter or of a serious breach of policy it may take longer to investigate and resolve.
 This could take a couple of weeks to finalise.
-The complainant will be informed verbally of the progress.
+The complainant will be informed by the CEO/ Director verbally of the progress.

-11. Allegations of Abuse or other criminal activities, such as theft, will be reported by CCT to the police or other authorities under relevant Commonwealth, State or Territory Laws.
+12. Allegations of abuse or other criminal activities, such as theft, will be reported by CCT to the police or other authorities under relevant Commonwealth, State or Territory Laws.

 The Health Care Complaints Commission